-SHARING INFORMATION AND SEEKING INPUT Tool Description (2021 plan) Proposed 2022-2025 plan Community surveys Project email Data on the benefits from a clean energy transformation were collected from PacifiCorp's Washington customer base, PacifiCorp's existing advisory groups and the EAG.
+SHARING INFORMATION AND SEEKING INPUT Tool Description (2021 plan) Proposed 2022-2025 plan Community surveys Data on the benefits from a clean energy transformation were collected from PacifiCorp's Washington customer base, PacifiCorp's existing advisory groups and the EAG.
 A summary of survey results was posted on PacifiCorp's CEIP webpage.
-Input from stakeholders has been One of the largest takeaways from the clean energy benefit survey was the clear gap in reaching customers who speak Spanish.
+One of the largest takeaways from the clean energy benefit survey was the clear gap in reaching customers who speak Spanish.
 PacifiCorp will be making increased efforts to reach and obtain feedback from customers who speak Spanish.
-PacifiCorp will continue to review (ceip@pacificorp.com) collected via e-mail and responses have been included in Appendix A. and consider public comments received through the project email.
-CEIP Public Meetings PacifiCorp hosted a series of all-customer meetings to solicit additional feedback from its customer base.
+Project email (ceip@pacificorp.com) Input from stakeholders has been collected via e-mail and responses have been included in Appendix A. PacifiCorp will continue to review and consider public comments received through the project email.
+CEIP Public Meetings CEIP Technical Conferences PacifiCorp hosted a series of all- customer meetings to solicit additional feedback from its customer base.
 Meeting materials were prepared and shared on the CEIP website.
 Public meeting notes were shared on the CEIP website.
 Public meeting notes were shared on the CEIP website.
-Approximate public attendance at each public meeting was as follows: Meeting 1: 18 Meeting 2: 16 Meeting 3: 17 PacifiCorp is prepared to host additional public meetings and technical conferences in 2022-2025 based on interest level.
-The company is considering in-person workshops; however, with COVID-19, it is currently unclear if that will be feasible.
-CEIP Technical Conferences PacifiCorp hosted a series of technical meetings with parties interested in a deeper examination of the CEIP to solicit direct feedback on its development.
+Approximate public attendance at each public meeting was as follows: Meeting 1: 18 Meeting 2: 16 Meeting 3: 17 PacifiCorp hosted a series of technical meetings with parties interested in a deeper examination PacifiCorp is prepared to host additional public meetings and technical conferences in 2022-2025 based on interest level.
+The company is considering in-person workshops; however, with COVID-19, it is currently unclear if that will be feasible. of the CEIP to solicit direct feedback on its development.
 Meeting materials were prepared and shared on the CEIP website.
 The meetings were interactive, and comments were directly addressed during the meetings.
 EAG and Existing Advisory Group Meetings PacifiCorp's CEIP project team and subject matter experts (SMEs) presented information on CEIP topics for the EAG and existing advisory group members to discuss, react to, and comment on.
 Participants provided input and/or engaged in dialogue with the CEIP project team, SMEs, and each other on the designated topics.
 PacifiCorp plans to continue meeting with the EAG to discuss the implementation of the CEIP.
 Details of PacifiCorp's proposed EAG meeting schedule for 2022 can be found in Table 5.5.